TheeKingZa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     * Tilde
         (~):
             Represents the user's home directory, e.g., ~username refers to the home directory of the specified user.

+# Other Man Pages
+   * How to display a line of text
+   * How to concatenate files and print on the standard output
+   * How to reverse a string
+   * How to remove sections from each line of files
+   * What is the /etc/passwd file and what is its format
+   * What is the /etc/shadow file and what is its format

 [^](#shell-directions-and-filters)